UMD-CS-STICs/389Rspring19/assignments/9_Crypto_I/README.md

 ## Assignment details

-This assignment has three parts.
+This assignment has two parts.
 It is due by 4/27/19 at 11:59PM.

 **There will be late penalty of 5% per day late!**